Icinga/icinga2/doc/2-getting-started.md

 by a number of projects including [Icinga Web 2](#setting-up-icingaweb2), Icinga Reporting or Icinga Web 1.x.

-Icinga 2 does not read configuration or status data from the database backend so this interface is fully optional, if not required by your user interfaces or addons.
+You only need to set up the IDO modules if you're using an external project which uses the IDO database.

-There is a separate module for each database back-end.
+There is a separate module for each database backend.
 At present support for both MySQL and PostgreSQL is implemented.

 Icinga 2 uses the Icinga 1.x IDOUtils database schema.
 Icinga 2 requires additional